The Ultimate Guide to Marina Bay Sands Singapore

 Merlion Park

-The Merlion Park is the prominent landmark of Singapore.
-It’s free to visit and is surrounded by few restaurants, cafes & souvenir shops.
-The merlion statue has a fountain of water falling from it’s own mouth.
-Unfortunately when we visited this place, there was no fountain of water coming out at that time and some maintenance work was going on.
-Nevertheless we managed to get a few good clicks from this iconic place of Singapore cause capturing memories makes a place more memorable.
+Unfortunately, when we visited this place, there was no fountain of water coming out at that time and some maintenance work was going on.
+Nevertheless, we managed to get a few good clicks from this iconic place of Singapore cause capturing memories makes a place more memorable.

 Gardens By the Bay

-You can walk through the gardens which has lots of plant sculptures & trees.
+You can walk through the gardens that have lots of plant sculptures and trees.
 It’s an absolute bliss for all nature lovers.
 You can also ride a cart to go around if you want to avoid the heat during the daytime.

 Opening Hours: